 The linguistic landscape of Canada is constantly evolving, influenced by demographic shifts, immigration patterns, and language policies.
 Several key trends and developments are shaping the future of languages in Canada.

 Recent data from the 2021 Census provides valuable insights into the linguistic landscape of Canada.
-The Census revealed that the number of Canadians who speak a language other than English or French at home is growing, reflecting the country's increasing diversity.
+In practice, the Census revealed that the number of Canadians who speak a language other than English or French at home is growing, reflecting the country's increasing diversity.
 The Census also showed that while English and French remain the dominant languages, the proportion of Canadians who speak only one official language is declining.
 These trends highlight the importance of promoting bilingualism and multilingualism in Canada, ensuring that all Canadians have the opportunity to learn and use different languages.

 Tips and Expert Advice